anosikeosifo/anosikeosifo.github.io/_posts/2017-12-30-architecting-for-scale-react-native.markdown

 ![type-based architecture]({{site.baseurl}}/assets/feature_based_arch.png){:class="img-responsive" width="500"}

-Because the other files & folders (some truncated) are usually part of a default `react-native init` installation, our focus would be on the *`src`* folder:
+Because the other files & folders above (some truncated) are usually part of a default `react-native init` installation, our focus would be on the *`src`* folder:

 ### **fastlane/**

-This folder, as you must have noticed, exists on same level as *`src`*.
-It contains configuration for deployment as well as other app release related tasks.
+This folder, as you might have observed, exists on same level as *`src`*.
+It contains configuration logic for deployment as well as other release-related tasks.
 See the [fastlane website](https://fastlane.tools/) for more details.

 ### **src/**

-As seen in the screenshot, let's discuss the rationale behind this architecture
+As seen in the referenced screenshot above, let's discuss the rationale behind this structure

 ### **api/**